 Pay special attention to diet and exercise.
 You could pursue cooking as a hobby.
 This will keep your body and mind active and at the same time you can learn to prepare healthy foods that are suitable to your specific dietary requirements.

 Get outside for some fresh.
 Its free.
 Go somewhere! anywhere, it doesn't matter.
 Walk to the letterbox and back or stroll the length of the beach.
 Do what ever you can manage on a daily basis.
 It all helps and will benefit you in the long term.

 If you or your spouse are having difficulty with anything that will help you stay living in your home longer there are many ways you can get help.

-- NDIS OR National Disability Insurance Scheme - Here is a great checklist provided by the government that can help you determine if you may be eligible for NDIS funding.
+- NDIS OR National Disability Insurance Scheme - Am I eligible is a great checklist provided by the government that can help you determine if you may be eligible for NDIS funding.

-- My Aged Care - This link provides a information pathway on accessing aged care packages.
-This link will give you more general information about My Aged Care
+- My Aged Care - Home Care Packages provides a information pathway on accessing aged care packages.
+Help at Home will give you more general information about My Aged Care

 If you already have funding or you have your own funds for services, you have many options for at home assistance.
 You can take a look at the services we have been providing the local community for over 14 years which include meal preparation, transport to and from appointments or social engagements, personal care such as bathing or mobility assistance and domestic support such as cleaning and ironing.

 Utilising the services available to you may well help you and your loved one stay at home in your own environment longer and increase your well being at the same time.